 revision of the English translation…."

-scholars that the King James Bible was not "given by God" and possesses "grave defects."
-In fact, the Greek
+the King James Bible was not "given by God" and possesses "grave defects."
+In fact, the Greek text that the

-text that the KJV largely followed is now considered a seriously flawed composition, "hastily compiled" by
+KJV largely followed is now considered a seriously flawed composition, "hastily compiled" by Desiderius

-Desiderius Erasmus, who pieced it together using a single Greek text from the 12th century and
+Erasmus, who pieced it together using a single Greek text from the 12th century and a few

 Not finding the last six verses of the New Testament, from the book of Revelation, Erasmus used

 the Latin Vulgate to translate the pertinent verses back into Greek.
 Thus, these particular scriptures were not

 rendered from the original or even early Greek texts but are the retranslations from a Latin translation of a Greek